pelevesque/draft/README.md

-# A drafting module for the LÖVE 2D game engine
+# draft

+## About

-This is a simple drafting module for the [LÖVE 2D game engine](https://love2d.org/).
+draft is a simple drafting module for [LÖVE 2D](https://love2d.org/).
 It makes it easy to draft primitive shapes, and some more luxurious ones.

 ## Loading the module